Home > News > The impact of Brexit on the British luxury industry

 Tailored support from the UK Business Centre Lille

-• Customs and VAT representation to ensure compliance and smooth trade flows.
+• customs and VAT representation to ensure compliant trade flows,

 Start your EU journey now